 This course examines traditional and evolving roles of mental health care providers, care delivery, and interventions from a historical, ethical, cultural and policy perspective, with in-depth study of the psychiatric-mental health advanced practice nursing roles.
 Scope and Standards of Psychiatric Mental Health Nursing and Advanced Practice are critically reviewed.

 Prerequisite: Admission to FNU or permission as non-matriculating student

-MH706 Integrating Psychiatric-Mental Health Care (3-0)
+MH707 Psychiatric Mental Health Assessment Across the Lifespan(3-0)